PDF Security FAQs – DRM PDF Protection without Passwords

 Simpler to use, easier to manage

 Protecting PDF files is easy – just right-click on them in Windows Explorer and select the appropriate PDF document protection rights.
-There are no complex document identifiers, encoding schemes or confusing policy choices.
+There are no complex document identifiers, encoding schemes, or confusing policy choices.

 We also provide the unique concept of publications, enabling you to group documents into publications for simpler document management and customer subscription services.

 Whilst we use public key technology, no key management is required by you as the publisher or by your users or customers, as it is all handled transparently by the licensing system.
 There are no certificates to revoke when you want to terminate user access or any other PKI complexity.
-To sum up, our system is simple to administer compared to competitor offerings.

 See what our customers have to say about us – DRM Security Testimonials.